mlgig/tscaptum/README.md

 ```

+More examples can be found in the [examples_tscaptum notebook](https://github.com/mlgig/tscaptum/blob/main/examples_tscaptum.ipynb) with detailed steps for training, prediction and
+explanation.

 It can be installed by typing the command "pip install tsCaptum" or in case you have problems
 installing torch (e.g. you use Linux as OS and you want a lighter installation) use
 "pip3 install torch --index-url https://download.pytorch.org/whl/cpu && pip install tsCaptum"